Evolution of confined quantum scalar fields in curved spacetime. Part I: Construction of the method

 \subsection{Physical interpretation}

 The time-dependent Bogoliubov transformation that the method provides contains all the information necessary to compute the evolution of the field in time.
-However, as we advanced in the Introduction, we do not pretend to give a quantization for each an every basis of modes that we have constructed at each time.
-It is only in those regions~$S$ with time symmetry, that we described at the end of the Subsection~\ref{bases}, where we can proceed to the usual Fock quantization of the field; that is, defining the corresponding Fock space with its vacuum state and creation and annihilation operators (ones the adjoints of the others in the case of a real field) associated to the mode decomposition given by the method (for brevity, we do not expose this whole construction explicitly, see e.g.~\cite{BD1984}).
-We rely on the fact that, under the existence of a timelike Killing vector field, Fock representation gives the correct physical description of a field in terms of particles perceived by the family of observers following the integral trajectories of this timelike Killing vector field.
-The ``time-dependent Bogoliubov coefficients'' that we constructed in the previous subsection can be interpreted as true Bogoliubov coefficients relating the annihilation and creation operators of different mode decompositions only when they connect two regions in time where this valid quantization procedure can be done.
+However, as we advanced in the Introduction, we do not pretend to give a quantisation for each and every basis of modes that we have constructed at each time.
+It is only in those regions~$S$ with time symmetry, that we described at the end of the Subsect.~\ref{bases}, where we can proceed to the usual Fock quantisation of the field;\footnote{There is also the requisite that~$F(t) = 0$ to avoid negative eigenvalues (see \ref{F_quant}).
+For simplicity, we omit to mention this requisite explicitly along the rest of the Subsection.} that is, defining the corresponding Fock space with its vacuum state and creation and annihilation operators (ones the adjoints of the others in the case of a real field) associated to the mode decomposition given by the method, which in such region would be a decomposition in modes with well-defined frequency (for brevity, we do not expose this whole construction explicitly, see e.g.~\cite{BD1984}).
+We rely on the fact that, under the existence of a timelike Killing vector field, Fock representation gives the correct physical description of a field in terms of particles perceived by the family of observers following the integral trajectories of the timelike Killing vector field.
+The ``time-dependent Bogoliubov coefficients'' that we constructed in the previous Subsection can be interpreted as true Bogoliubov coefficients relating the annihilation and creation operators of different mode decompositions only when they connect two regions in time where this valid quantisation procedure can be done.
 When this is not the case, within the scope of this article they should be considered just as an intermediate computational tool.
-Whether there is still some physical interpretation to them will be studied in future works.
+Whether there is still some physical interpretation of the intermediate times between two static regions will be studied in future works.
+The Bogoliubov coefficients at those intermediate times may well be related to field observables (such as the stress-energy tensor) instead of particle observables, since those remain physically meaningful in the absence of timelike Killing fields.